pgiangrosso/sirPG/README.md

 - 👋 Hi, my name is Philip Giangrosso
 - 👀 I’m currently interested in data visualization and analysis
-- 🌱 I’m currently learning Postgresql as well as Tableau
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on interesting financial or projects where visuals are needed
 - 📫 You can reach me via my emal: pgiangrosso33@gmail.com